One-shot (comics): One-shot manga

-One-shot western comics
+One-shot Western comics

 The prototype comic works in Western countries were pamphlets, giveaways, or Sunday newspaper comic sections in the 19th century.
 These were then developed and published as comic magazines which were distributed with the newspapers sales on newsstands.
-On the other hand, graphic books in America was also viewed as developing from pamphlets that sold on newsstands.
-Comic was not highly regarded in the early market, for example, during depression comic was used to increase the sales of newspapers and some other products in America.
+On the other hand, graphic books in America were also viewed as developing from pamphlets that sold on newsstands.
+Comics were not highly regarded in the early market, for example, during the Depression comics were used to increase the sales of newspapers and some other products in the United States.
 Most of the comics were one-shot comics before the rise of long continuities in newspaper strips.
 After some early developments, weekly comic magazines became the major way of dissemination in European comic markets.
-Influenced by the chaos of social revolutions and changings in 20th century, Western alternative comic art was quickly developed as well as 1970s and 1980s' America.
+Influenced by the chaos of social revolutions and changings in the 20th century, Western alternative comic art was quickly developed as well as 1970s and 1980s' America.
 Also, America has stirred up a spree of superhero comics since 1930s, and this comic form is still dominating the comic market.